No Call To Action (CTA) settings found. Please configure it

 She tailors each person’s therapeutic experience to suit their specific needs, taking in to account their particular strengths.
 Cari works hard to build a strong therapeutic relationship with her clients, and conduct her sessions in a way that promotes unconditional positive regard, empathy, and genuineness.
 In addition, she enjoys working with new mothers, and is trained in treating perinatal mood disorders through Postpartum Support International (PSI).
 Cari is also our Clinical Director for our clinicians who treat their clients through in-person sessions.
 In her free time, you can find Cari spending time with her family and friends or perusing used book or antique stores.

-Cari accepts: Centivo, Bright Health, BCBS, UHC,UMR,Wellcare, Cigna
+Cari accepts self-pay, Centivo, Bright Health, BCBS, UHC,UMR,Wellcare, and Cigna insurances

 336-891-2595 [email protected]